jspada/sesh/README.md

   <img src="screenshot.png" alt="sesh in action" width="700">
 </p>

-Sesh is a **keysafe**: it derives and manages passwords and PINs like a password safe, but also cryptographic keys and BIP39 mnemonics, all from a single master secret, for one user or shared between 2–3 users.
+*Sesh is a **keysafe**: it derives and manages passwords and PINs like a password safe, but also cryptographic keys and BIP39 mnemonics, all from a single master secret, for one user or shared between 2–3 users.*

-It allows distributed users to create and maintain a shared, replicated keysafe without ever transmitting secret information.
-Its multi-user keysafes works by establishing **2- and 3-party shared secrets** over an insecure channel using **BLS12-381**, backed by an **encrypted local keystore**.
+Small teams of users can create and maintain shared, replicated keysafes without ever transmitting secret information.
+It works by establishing **2- and 3-party shared secrets** over an insecure channel using **BLS12-381**, backed by an **encrypted local keystore**.

 There is only one master secret stored per keysafe.
 Everything else (secretes, shared-secrets and passwords) is hierarchically and